Choose a Wine for Christmas?

 For goat cheeses, our advice remains simple.

-A White Sancerre or Pouilly-Fumé create the perfect pairing.
+A Sancerre blanc or a Pouilly-Fumé create the perfect pairing.

-These Loire Sauvignons share this acidity which complements the crottin.
+These Loire Sauvignons share an acidity that complements goat cheese.

-These powerful cheeses require sweet or fortified wines.
+These powerful cheeses demand sweet or fortified wines.

-The sweetness of these wines balances the spiciness of the blue cheeses.
+The sweetness of these wines balances the pungency of blue cheeses.

-The meal is coming to an end, time for the long-awaited sweet moment.
+The meal is coming to an end, now for the much-anticipated sweet moment.

 The Christmas log requires a wine that respects its delicacy.